Key2-Success/HeartBD2K-Text-Mining-Demographics/README.md

 - *PCA Plots* to spatially visualize how similar each MeSH term is to each other within each demographic
 - *Correlation Plots* to demonstrate how MeSH terms are correlated within each demographic

-Besides the screenshots, I have included the R code, as well as a presentation that I had the honor of presenting.
+Besides the screenshots, I have included the R code, as well as a presentation that I had the honor of presenting, under the supervision of John (Harry) Caufield.
 Note that this presentation was created before the R Shiny app was made, but it still contains all the features of the R Shiny app.

 ## Future Work
 This project is unfortunately not yet complete, however still functional.
 This is, essentially, my to-do list: